 How To Remain Patient When Your Toddler Is Testing You

 Having a hard time controlling your temper every day?
 Here’s a list of things you can do to be more patient with your toddler.

 Pause Before Reacting

-Taking time to calm yourself down could be a real game-changer when you’re trying to be more patient with your toddler.
+Taking time to calm yourself down could be a game-changer when trying to be more patient with your toddler.
 Also, communicate with your children instead of thinking that kids don’t understand what you’re going through.

 Explaining why you’re in a bad mood to your kids and asking them to be nice might work just fine.